 When Joe Morello visited Australia on tour with Dave B. Quartet, Collin featured in the group that was opening for Dave.
 He had heard Joe play on a record, but it became a turning point in his drumming career when he saw him perform live.

 The way Joe handled the sticks to present George Lawrence Stone‘s finger control technique challenged him to work extra hard.
 He says … “It changed my life.
 I put in more many hours each day trying to get as good as he was….”
 This gave him more control over volume, and he could play softly but powerfully.
-This is one of the toughest techniques for many drummers.
+This is one of the toughest techniques for many best drummers.
 From there, they became great friends and have been so ever since.

 Bailey relocated to the USA in 1961.
 He was a member of the Australian Jazz Quartet.
 He then joined the Vince Guaraldi Trio after one and a half months of staying in the U.S. That gave him a chance to play infamous clubs around San Francisco.
 He spent several months at the Trident in Sausalito, among other great clubs in the city.
 The Trio played alongside jazz legends Life Webster and Gene Ammons.

 Bailey had an extensive jazz career in L.A between 1963 and 1979.
 He went through extensive jazz on the road, playing and recording with big names like Benny Goodman, George Shearing, Chet Baker, Ray Brown, Clare Fischer, and Dave Grusin.

 In 1963, the drummer was called as a sub for Tony Williams in the Miles Davis Quintet that had just been formed.
 His group already had a reservation at It Club in the city.
 He had spent a few nights at The Scene as he sought to capture Victor Friedman in his band as the pianist.
 Some people at the club said Tony, who was 16 then, was not old enough to place in such a situation, and Bailey came in to fill the gap.